carlyrichmond/data-grid-alternatives/README.md

 This repository contains the accompanying examples for the talk *Oh No!
 Not Another Data Grid*.
 This talk has been presented in several forms at the following forums:

 1. LJC Lightning Talks
+2. Front Endgineers Meetup
+3. Devoxx UK

 For any questions feel free to contact the author [via the handles listed on her GitHub profile](https://github.com/carlyrichmond).

 ## Frameworks and Tools

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It makes use of React class components.
+Primarily it makes use of React class components.

 At time of writing this repository contains the following examples: